Skip to main content

 Adobe Sensei AI as a component within Adobe’s PDF Extract API layer is used to read and convert the uploaded PDF content into a raw data format.

 Turtl utilizes OpenAI for seamless categorization of subject matters and key topics within chapters and provides the optional ability to use its generative capabilities to create interactive Turtl features such as quotes and polls.
-Turtl additionally utilizes OpenAI’s categorization of subject matters and key topics within chapters to select relevant additional imagery for Surf pages through Freepik (a graphic resources platform).
+Turtl additionally utilizes OpenAI’s categorization of subject matters and key topics within chapters to select relevant additional imagery for Title pages through Freepik (a graphic resources platform).

 Where a third party processes any PII included within your PDFs, this shall be done in accordance with our DPA.
 See here for information on Turtl sub-processors.